 1. Higher-risk situations

+Higher-risk situations specific to pesticides POPs may occur: (a) during storage and management of stocks of obsolete pesticides; (b) at landfills and burial sites where pesticides have been disposed of; (c) when empty containers are used for other purposes.

-For information, see subsection IV.I.1 of the general technical guidelines.
+For further information, see subsection IV.I.1 of the general technical guidelines.

 2. Lower-risk situations